You want smart political talk without the meltdowns?

 But it had no meaning because it never was going anywhere.

-Now, one of the reasons Ted Cruz in 2013, when he went to filibuster, Ted Cruz was trying to get Congress to use their enumerated power of the purse to stop funding Obamacare as a means of actually putting some teeth into what it is that they're promising.
+Now, one of the reasons Ted Cruz in 2013, when he went to filibuster, Ted Cruz, was trying to get Congress to use their enumerated power of the purse to stop funding Obamacare as a means of actually putting some teeth into what it is that they're promising.

-And then, of course, he was ostracized, and there were predictions that, well, the Republicans will lose the Senate and won't win the Senate in 2014, and none of that came true.
+And then, of course, he was ostracized, and there were predictions that, well, the Republicans will lose the Senate and won't win the Senate in 2014.

-It was a banner year in 2014, and Ted Cruz rose to the point where he was probably the most popular senator in Washington, D.C. for taking that stand and being willing to use the power of the purse.
+And Ted Cruz rose to the point where he was probably the most popular senator in Washington, D.C. for taking that stand and being willing to use the power of the purse.

 Now, there's two different factions that are opposing the bill.

-This is a real challenge for the president, a real challenge for the speaker.
+This is a real challenge for the president, a real challenge for the Speaker.

 You have moderates in districts that Hillary Clinton won, but the Republican won a House seat.

-It's about 20 some odd members in that category.
+There's about 20-some-odd members in that category.

 Then you have the Freedom Caucus, which has anywhere between 31 and 40 votes strong, and they're pledging to unite together, whichever way they end up coming out of this meeting today.

-I I have to assume that they're probably going to be united.
+I have to assume that they're probably going to be united.

 And the problem began at the very beginning.